 Maximum Rent Qualifications – 16 units or more

-An apartment building consists of 16 rental units or more, the landlord is required to have a “responsible person” residing on premises who is “in charge of the apartment building”.
+If an apartment building has 16 rental units or more, the landlord is required to have a “responsible person” residing on the premises who is “in charge of the apartment building.”
 Usually, that person is a manager, but he or she could also be a caretaker or janitor.
-Regardless of the title given, a person’s benefits from the same wage, hour and rent laws applicable to a manager.
+Regardless of the title given, a person benefits from the same wage, hour, and rent laws applicable to a manager.

 Check Exchange Exception: Under the Labor Code, a Landlord may charge up to 2/3 of the ordinary rental value of the unit without regard to the limitations ($564.82 or $835.49) provided that separate checks for the minimum wage payment and the rent are exchanged between the Landlord and the manager.

-In order to take advantage of this exception, the Landlord must pay the manager the full minimum wage per hour for hours worked by one check and the manager must pay the Landlord rent in an amount not more than 2/3 the ordinary rental value by a separate check.
+To take advantage of this exception, the landlord must pay the manager the full minimum wage per hour for hours worked with one check.
+The manager must pay the Landlord rent in an amount not more than 2/3 of the ordinary rental value by a separate check.

 Rent control buildings